Arbol-Project/arbol-logo/README.md

   // width: 0.9,
   // height: 0.9,

-  // To make the face follow the mouse.
+  // To make the shape follow the mouse.
   followMouse: false,

   // shape should slowly turn (TODO)